Crazygaze/G4Devkit/README.md

 ### What's in this repository ###

-* The Operating System source code
+* The Operating System source code. **THIS IS COMPLEX**
-* Miscellaneous samples showing how to code for the virtual machine
+* Miscellaneous samples showing small scale coding
+	* A minimal "hello world" example provided, entirely in assembly.

 ### What's NOT in this repository ###